floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_sgadmin_tls_reload.md

 order: 350
 layout: docs
 edition: community
-description: How to use sgadmin to reload TLS certificates on a running Elasticsearch cluster
+description: How to use sgadmin to reload TLS certificates on a running OpenSearch/Elasticsearch cluster
 ---
 <!---
 Copyright 2020 floragunn GmbH